Layr-Labs/eigensdk-go/examples/incredible-squaring/README.md

  }
 ```

-The number squared field represents the result of the squaring operation with the received number to square.
+The `numberSquared` field represents the result of the squaring operation with the received number to square.

 ### Business logic in the entities